EkType/Anek/README.md

 The font files can be downloaded from the [releases page.](https://github.com/EkType/Anek/releases)

 ### Building the font from source
 Seven scripts have been designed in Glyphs and three scripts have been designed in Fontlab 7.
 Since there are two types of source files, we use UFO's and a unified build script to build our fonts.
 This build script (`build.sh`) is provided in the `sources` folder.
-Download the sources, and use this script to build the fonts.
+Download the sources, and use this script to build the fonts from within the repo’s root folder.
 > `fontmake` and `gftools` are required for building the fonts from UFO's.

 If you need to re-generate the UFO's or study the source files; the Glyphs and Fontlab source files are available in the sources folder under the respective script directories.